 Here are your best options if you’re wanting to buy a house but have federal tax debt:

-• Consult a professional tax resolution firm.
+- Consult a professional tax resolution firm.
 While it is possible to liaise with the IRS directly to resolve your tax debt, working with a professional firm is always recommended to ensure you reach the best outcome.
-Tax resolution is complicated, and knowing the best solutions – and negotiating the best outcomes – comes from many years of experience and expertise
+Tax resolution is complicated, and knowing the best solutions – and negotiating the best outcomes – comes from professionals with many years of experience.

 Negotiating payment plans and other tax resolution agreements with the IRS